thomluther/ha-anker-solix/INFO.md

   - When SB2 mode is an automatic mode, the normal SB1 schedule will be used and you should even be able to set different device output power for dual SB1 device attached to a single SB2
   - While the SB2 is active in manual mode, it will enforce another SB1 schedule and always control the SB1 output preset, with a fixed share of 50% in dual SB1 setups

-Note:
+> [!NOTE]

-Usage of Solarbank 1 advanced preset mode is determined by existing schedule structure.
+> Usage of Solarbank 1 advanced preset mode is determined by existing schedule structure.
 When no schedule is defined and the set schedule action is used with a device preset requiring the advanced power preset mode, but both solarbank 1 are not on required firmware level to accept the new schedule structure, the action call may fail with an Api request error.

 #### 3. Interactive solarbank schedule modification via a parameterized script